Planetbiru/MagicObject/tutorial.md

 See Specification, Pageable and Sortable

+**3. findOneBy**

-* findOneBy &raquo; search data from database by any column values and return one record.
+&raquo; search data from database by any column values and return one record.
 This method require database connection.

 Method type: magic